apostrophecms/docs/docs/guide/localization/static.md

           async newest(req) {
             const product = await self.find(req).sort({ createdAt: -1 }).toObject();
             if (!product) {
-              // 👇 The 404 error is registered with req.t()
-              throw self.apos.error('notfound', req.t('No products were found.'));
+              // 👇 Sends a localized version of the error with req.t() throw self.apos.error('notfound', req.t('No products were found.'));
             }